How to customize your view, sort, filter, edit data, and more!

 Editing Lead Data

-We’ve also added a super easy & efficient method to edit lead info directly on the Leads page itself
+We’ve also added an easy & efficient method to edit lead info directly on the Leads page itself

 - Double click, edit/update the text, and click enter to save